SilvairGit/silvair-uart-decoder/README.md

 #### Using Command line:

 1. Install UART-Decoder using pip: `pip install silvair-uart-decoder`.
 WARNING:  If `The script is installed in directory, which is not PATH` will appear during installation, add this directory to PATH environment variable.
 2. In terminal, call `generate_uart_decoder_extension <PATH>` executable, where `<PATH>` is directory when you want to install HLA Extension.
-Example: `generate_uart_decoder_extension .` to install in current directory. `SilvairUARTDecoder` folder should be generated in passed path.
+Example: `generate_uart_decoder_extension .` to install in current directory. `SilvairUARTDecoder` directory should be generated in passed path.

 #### Using 'install' file

+1. Download Repository
-1. Run script according to system are you using:
+2. Run script according to system are you using:
     - Windows: `install_windows.bat`
     - Linux: `install_linux.bat`
-    - Mac: `install_mac.sh`
+3. `SilvairUARTDecoder` directory should be generated in repository path.

 ### Running Extension in Logic 2